ricetech/MinecraftManhuntPlugin/docs/COMMANDS.md

 # Commands

-This document contains a list of commands and how to use them.
+This document contains a list of commands provided by the [Minecraft Manhunt Plugin](https://github.com/ricetech/MinecraftManhuntPlugin) and how to use them.

 ## Permissions